Today In History logo TIH

 Seven ministers fired in a single night.
 Harold Macmillan's "Night of the Long Knives" on July 13, 1962, gutted one-third of his Cabinet—including Chancellor Selwyn Lloyd, who learned his fate from a BBC reporter before the Prime Minister called.
 The purge aimed to revive Conservative fortunes but looked panicky, desperate.
 And it killed the National Liberals entirely, absorbing them into the Tory machine after decades as coalition partners.
 Macmillan himself resigned within sixteen months, his authority never recovered.
 Sometimes the surgery succeeds but the patient dies anyway.

-Alexander Butterfield dropped a bombshell on the Senate Watergate Committee by revealing the secret Oval Office taping system.
-This disclosure transformed the investigation from speculation into concrete evidence, directly leading to President Nixon's resignation and the collapse of his administration.
+Alexander Butterfield dropped a bombshell on the Senate Watergate Committee by revealing that President Nixon had secretly recorded every conversation in the Oval Office since 1971.
+This single disclosure transformed the investigation from a contest of competing testimonies into a hunt for concrete evidence on tape.
+The revelation directly led to the Supreme Court's unanimous decision forcing Nixon to surrender the recordings, precipitating his resignation and the collapse of his administration.

 Nixon Tapes Revealed: Butterfield Exposes Recordings